Alaska Railroad 557

-Alaska Railroad 557 is an S160 class 2-8-0 steam locomotive built in 1944 by the Baldwin Locomotive Works for the Transportation Corps during World War II.
-It was subsequently transferred to the Alaska Railroad to haul freight trains, maintenance trains, and occasional passenger trains throughout Alaska.
+Alaska Railroad 557 is an S160 class "Consolidation" type steam locomotive, built in 1944 by the Baldwin Locomotive Works (BLW) for the Transportation Corps during World War II.
+It was subsequently transferred to the Alaska Railroad (ARR) to haul freight trains, maintenance trains, and occasional passenger trains throughout Alaska.
 It was the last steam locomotive to be removed from service on the railroad before it was sold to a scrap dealer in Everett, Washington and then to Monte Holm, who operated it a few times and displayed it in his House of Poverty Museum.
 No. 557 returned to Alaska in January 2012, and as of early-2025, it is nearing completion of a rebuild to operate on the Alaska Railroad.

 History

 Revenue service

 No. 557 was constructed in 1944 by the Baldwin Locomotive Works in Philadelphia, Pennsylvania originally as Transportation Corps No. 3523.
 It was one of over 2,120 S160 class 2-8-0s constructed for the Transportation Corps to be shipped to Europe or Africa during the Second World War.
 Between 1943 and 1946 twelve S160s were placed in service on the Alaska Railroad to operate in Alaska.
 Under Alaska Railroad ownership, the locomotive was renumbered to 557 and modified for use on the Railroad's mainline and to withstand the frozen weather; large compound air compressors were mounted on the pilot deck, and steam generators and coils were installed to provide heat inside the cab for the crews.
 The locomotive would also occasionally be equipped with a snowplow to clear the trackage of snow during the winter months.

 The Alaska Railroad initially assigned No. 557 as a Maintenance-of-Way (MOW) locomotive, hauling work trains to repair rails and track beds throughout the railroad's system.
 It was also occasionally used to pull short-distance passenger trains out of Anchorage.
 By the end of 1954, the Alaska Railroad had retired all of their coal-fired steam locomotives, with the exception of No. 557, which was converted from burning coal to burning oil.
 The locomotive was kept in the Alaska Railroad’s roster, primarily so it would be reassigned to pull trains and switch rolling stock throughout Nenana while resisting the high-water conditions in the town.
 The Tanana and Nenana Rivers regularly flooded the town and the rail yard, and the traction motors of the railroad’s diesel locomotives of the time were not water-resistant.

 After the railroad acquired diesel locomotives with water-proof traction motors, No. 557 was put into storage on August 31, 1957 inside the Whittier engine house.
 Less than two years later, the locomotive was cleaned and repaired to be used to pull occasional fan trips for special events, such as a National Railway Historical Society (NRHS) excursion runs between Whittier and Anchorage, and the annual state fair trains in Palmer.
 No. 557’s last run occurred on September 5, 1960, and it became the last steam locomotive to be removed from the Alaska Railroad's active roster.